-POLICY CS17: New Housing
+POLICY CS17: Housing Programme

+An average of:

-An average of 430 net additional dwellings will be provided each year (between 2006 and 2031).
+- Option 1: at least 370 net additional dwellings, - Option 2: at least 430 net additional dwellings, will be provided each year (between 2006 and 2031).

-The new housing is planned to come forward in phases.
+The new housing is planned to come forward in phases, taking account of the priorities for local allocations given by Policy CS2.
 Should housing completions fall below 15% of the housing trajectory at any time and review of the deliverability of planned sites indicates that the housing trajectory is unlikely to be recovered over the next 5 years, the Council will take action to increase the supply of deliverable housing sites.